Devansh2000Shaw/Web-Technology-Lab/README.md

 Q6).
 Write a program in java using inheritance to show how to call the base class parameterized constructors from the derived class using super. <br/>

 # Lab 8
+  Topics
-  Topic – Abstract classes in Java
+  - Abstract classes in Java
   - Interface in Java

 Q1).
 Illustrate the usage of abstract class with following Java classes - <br/>
      i).
 An abstract class „student‟ with data member roll no, reg no and a abstract method course() <br/>